pebblesandweeds/gpu_matmul/docs/source/gpu_matmul_blog.rst

 .. admonition:: Highlights

- Matrix multiplication is the core operation behind deep learning, driving the computations in neural networks for model training and inference.
-This blog post demonstrates how AMD's rocBLAS library can be used in C to achieve matrix multiplication performance comparable to PyTorch's implementation, leveraging low-level control for efficient use of AMD GPUs.
+ Matrix multiplication is the core operation behind deep learning, driving the computations in neural networks for model training, fine-tuning, and inference.
+This blog post demonstrates how AMD's rocBLAS library can be used in C to achieve matrix multiplication performance comparable to PyTorch's implementation, leveraging low-level control for efficient use of GPUs.

  - **Problem Scale**: We perform multiplication of two 16,384 x 16,384 matrices, requiring ~3.21 GB of memory and ~8.8 TFLOPs of computation.